ONEARMY/academy/docs/research/robotics.md

 # Ok, but how does it know what is HDPE and what is PS?

 That's a great question!
 Another very important part to making this work is to actually identify what type of plastic it is.
-A robot is smart, but unfortunately it's not smart enough own it's own (probably a good thing) to identify different materials.
+A robot is smart, but unfortunately it's not smart enough on it's own (probably a good thing) to identify different materials.
 This is where our research into plastic identification techniques comes into play.

 As we have learned already, we use the numbers 1-7 to label different plastic types, but there is still a lot of plastic that is unmarked, degraded or shredded, so we can’t always rely on seeing this number.